Het-Broeker-Huis/broekerhuis-website/content/broek-in-waterland/broek-in-waterland-nl.md

 title: Amsterdam is misschien de bestemming.
 titleComponent: h2
 ---
-Let Amsterdam wear the crown. broek in Waterland wears the wool sweater, offers you tea and tells better stories.
+**Laat Amsterdam de kroon dragen.
+Broek in Waterland draagt de wollen trui, zet thee voor je klaar en vertelt betere verhalen.**

 You came for a quick break from the city.
 You found something slower, warmer, closer.
 Something you didn’t even know you were looking for.